filecoin-project/lotus/documentation/en/mpool.md

 ### MpoolClear

-Clears pending messages from the mpool; if `localonly` is `true` then only local messages are cleared.
+Clears pending messages from the mpool; if `local` is `true` then local messages are also cleared and removed from the datastore.

 This should be used with extreme care and only in the case of errors during head changes that would leave the mpool in an inconsistent state.